mattermost/mattermost-handbook/operations/workplace/people/README.md

 ### BambooHR

-> * BambooHR is our Human Resources Information System
+> * BambooHR is our Human Resources Information System.
 > * The People Ops team uses BambooHR to store staff information, records and important documents, for HR reporting and analytics, and to create new hire onboarding and offboarding workflows.
-> * Staff use BambooHR to update their personal and emergency contact information, and to reference the organizational chart and staff directory.
+> * Staff uses BambooHR to update their personal and emergency contact information, and to reference the organizational chart and staff directory.
 > * To access the system go to https://mattermost.bamboohr.com/ and use your Mattermost credentials to log in.